dogweather/forkful/content/en/about.md

 type:  page
 ---

+{{< figure src="/robert-at-work.jpeg" rel="me" link="https://dogweather.dev" alt="The author at work" caption="_The author at work_" >}}

 I always liked "Cookbook"-style documentation the most.

-I decided to make my own in December 2023 when I needed to know how to do **a simple debug/print** in Haskell.
-I think I'm just not intelligent enough to understand [the Haskell Wiki's entry](https://en.wikibooks.org/wiki/Haskell/Debugging).
+In December 2023 I decided to make my own.
+I needed to know how to do a **simple debug/print** in Haskell.
+But I think I'm just not intelligent enough to understand [the Haskell Wiki's entry](https://en.wikibooks.org/wiki/Haskell/Debugging).

-I've coded in a ton of programming languages, and I'm not looking for a dissertation. 😅 I only wanted to see the very simplest use.
+I've coded in a ton of programming languages, and I'm not looking for a dissertation. 😅 I only wanted to see the very simplest description.
 As in,

 > If you want to debug-print `x`, change it to `(trace "message" x)`.